- Application Tips

-The college interview offers an opportunity to stand out beyond the application with the admissions officer.
-For the student, a college interview provides a chance to share their personality and personal story as to why the college is a good fit for them.
-The student should highlight strengths and interests and gather additional information about the college.
+The interview is your opportunity to stand out beyond the application with the admissions officer.
+For you, the university interview provides a chance to share your personality and personal story as to why the university is a good fit for you.
+Highlight your strengths and interests and gather additional information about the university.
 For the admissions officer, it is a way to get to know the student and add to the personal and academic information from the application.

-Here are some tips for your child to do their best:
+Here are some tips to help you do your best:

 - Be prepared for common questions.
-Admissions officers might throw in a random question to see how you'll react in the interview.
-Below are some questions you could prepare for:
+Admissions officers might throw in a random question to test how you'll react in the interview.
+Below are some questions to prepare for: